CARES Act 2: When could the IRS send the second stimulus check?

-The Senate proposal for the next stimulus package will be revealed on Monday, according to Senate Majority Leader Mitch McConnell and it will come with a second stimulus check for individuals and families.
-Called CARES 2, McConnell's plan will be the much-expected counteroffer to the Heroes Act, the Democrat-led House of Representatives' bill that passed in May and proposes $3 trillion worth of economic support for individuals and businesses struggling with a recession fueled by a continued surge in coronavirus cases.
+On Monday, the Senate plans to roll out its proposal for the next stimulus package, and it will include a second stimulus check, according to Senate Majority Leader Mitch McConnell.
+"Republicans want to send a second round of direct payments to American households," he wrote on Thursday.

+Called CARES 2, the economic rescue bill will be the Republican response to the Heroes Act, the bill that passed in May by the Democrat-led House of Representatives that proposes $3 trillion worth of economic support for individuals and businesses struggling with a US recession fueled by a continued surge in coronavirus cases.

-Once the Senate Republicans present their plan, negotiations with the House will begin, to finalize the bill's details, including who qualifies for the second payment, how much money the next stimulus check will bring and when the IRS will send the first batch of payments.
-We already have an idea what that first date could be.
+After Senate Republicans present the outlines of their plan, they are expected to begin work with Congressional Democrats to find common ground on the CARES 2 bill, including who will be eligible for the second payment, the size of the next stimulus check and how soon the IRS could send out the first payments via direct deposit and in the mail.
+The White House has already offered a clue for what that first date could be.

 "The president's preference is to make sure that we send out direct payments quickly so that in August people get more money.
 There is no question this worked before," Treasury Secretary Steven Mnuchin told CNBC on Thursday.

-But August runs 31 day and millions of Americans are looking to that payment to cover basic needs.
-How soon could you expect the check to arrive?
-We used the Senate's calendar and the first stimulus check schedule as a model to formulate a possible timeline.
-This story frequently updates to reflect the developing situation in Washington.
+But millions of Americans are looking to that payment to cover basic needs, and August is a long month.
+When realistically could you expect the next check to arrive?
+We matched up the Senate's calendar with the payment schedule for first stimulus check to come up with a possible timeline.
+This story constantly updates as the situation develops in Washington.

-The Senate now has 12 working days until the Aug.
-7 deadline set to debate, negotiate and pass another stimulus package before the last day of the current session.
+The Senate has until its Aug.
+7 deadline -- 11 working days -- to negotiate, debate and pass another stimulus package before the last day of the current session.

 Why Aug.
 7?
 Because the Senate's August recess runs from Aug.
 10 through Sept.
 7 (Labor Day), which means there are 32 days from the last date of the Senate session (Aug.
 7) until the first day of the following session (Sept.
 8).
 If the Senate doesn't pass a bill by Aug.
 7, it won't pick it up until then.
 The September session runs through Sept.
 25.